-The Neurocritical Care Fellowship, led by our core faculty, helps you explore and develop your clinical and academic career while providing you with tools and the mentoring needed to face the clinical and research challenges of our evolving field.
-Whether in person or via multi-site medical video conferencing, we emphasize multidisciplinary, peer-to-peer, evidence based practice and learning via case based discussions, procedural simulations, traditional didactics, journal clubs, Grand Rounds, and research conferences.
+The Neurocritical Care Fellowship, led by our core faculty, helps you explore and develop your clinical and academic career while providing you with tools and mentoring needed to face the clinical and research challenges of our evolving field.
+Whether in person or via multi-site medical video conferencing, we emphasize multidisciplinary, peer-to-peer, evidence-based practice and learning via case-based discussions, procedural simulations, traditional didactics, journal clubs, Grand Rounds, and research conferences.
 Our Neurocritical Care fellows are continually engaged by rich conversations among medical peers, with accommodations to acquire diverse training in neurocritical care.
 Ultimately, our goal is to develop our fellows into well-rounded, exceptional and compassionate clinical neurointensivists, pioneers in advancing the field, and leaders in academia.

 Critical Care Core Lecture Series

 Developed by John M. Oropello, MD, Program Director of the Critical Care Medicine Program (CCMP), one of the oldest critical care medicine fellowship programs in the United States, the Critical Care Core Lecture Series incorporates speakers from all disciplines of critical care from pulmonary, palliative, neurocritical, and cardiology.
 Lectures are recorded and available for fellows to be downloaded at any time.

 To complement the Critical Care Core Lecture Series and cover all United Council for Neurologic Subspecialties (UCNS) recommended neurocritical care core topics, the Neurocritical Care Core Lecture Seriesincludes reviews and updates of evidence-based neurocritical care clinical protocols, morbidity-mortality conferences, system-wide neurocritical care case conferences and lectures by our core and interdisciplinary faculty.